sara-nl/PRACE-intro-dl/README.md

 Please open a web browser on your laptop and paste in it the last url (http://localhost:5.../?token=...).
 You should be able to see the Jupyter notebook now.

+If for some reason you don't see the previous line or find any error, please ask for help.

 ## Running the notebooks at home

 To run the notebooks locally, please install [Anaconda](https://www.anaconda.com/distribution/).